 The boom of retail media is an indicator that the online advertising market still has significant growth potential.
-Retail media, or ads placed in online marketplaces, has already joined social commerce and contextual advertising as the new kids on the block, allowing retailers to meet shoppers where they are.
+Retail media, or ads placed in online marketplaces, has joined social commerce and contextual advertising as the new kids on the block, allowing retailers to meet shoppers where they are.

 - Contextual advertising is a highly effective method for creating or reinforcing brand awareness, matching content to both user interest and page context.

 Of these, contextual advertising offers the added benefit of brand safety.
-It guarantees placements in brand-safe environments that elevate brand image, match page content and sentiment via advanced NLP modeling, and therefore answer customer intent.
+It guarantees placements in brand-safe environments that elevate brand image, match page content and sentiment via advanced NLP modeling and, therefore, answer customer intent.

 Takeaway: Angle your advertising to the top-most relevant concerns in your market.